InessaPawson/mystmd/docs/accessibility-and-performance.md

 Some performance and accessibility considerations:

 - Semantic HTML used for articles, asides, figures, nav, and captions, including limited use of generic `div`s and `span`s where we can.
-- Anchor tags for all interactive content, that work when Javascript is _not_ enabled
+- Anchor tags for all interactive content, that work when JavaScript is _not_ enabled
-- Prerendering math on the server, reducing page load size (for javascript) and improving render speed and cumulative layout shift.
+- Prerendering math on the server, reducing page load size (for JavaScript) and improving render speed and cumulative layout shift.
 - Optimizing images to next-generation formats (e.g. `webp`), and providing fallbacks for older browsers (through image source sets)
 - Providing figure captions as alt-text for images
 - Lazy-fetching syntax highlighters
-- Lazy-fetching unused javascript
+- Lazy-fetching unused JavaScript
 - Bundling and eliminating code for the entire site
 - Ensuring appropriate contrast in text and background in the default themes